Wrigley Storymakers Program

 Through the Wrigley Institute Storymakers program, scientists become storytellers, and academic research becomes a vision that changes the world.

-The Storymakers program is an invitation-only, weeklong intensive that trains scientists in the art of environmental storytelling.
+The Storymakers program is a weeklong intensive that trains full-time, mid-career researchers in the art of environmental storytelling.
 Held in residence at the Wrigley Marine Science Center (WMSC) on Catalina Island, the program includes lectures, workshops, studio time for creating original content, and networking opportunities.
-Instructors are chosen from the best in media, film, and publishing.
+Instructors are chosen from the best in media, the arts, and publishing.

 a man in a blue jacket looks through the viewfinder of a video camera while a man wearing sunglasses and a blue shirt adjusts the settings on a lens